Chart Color Schemes

 Emerton is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026 the estimated population of Emerton is around 2,366.
-This reflects an increase of 71 people (3.1%) since the 2021 Census, which reported a population of 2,295 people.
-The change is inferred from the resident population of 2,302 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 6 validated new addresses since the Census date.
+Based on ABS population updates and AreaSearch validations, the suburb of Emerton's population is estimated at around 2,366 as of Feb 2026.
+This reflects an increase of 71 people since the 2021 Census, which reported a population of 2,295.
+The change is inferred from AreaSearch estimating the resident population at 2,302 following examination of ABS's latest ERP data release in June 2024 and validating six new addresses since the Census date.
 This level of population equates to a density ratio of 3,033 persons per square kilometer, placing Emerton in the upper quartile relative to national locations assessed by AreaSearch.
-Emerton's 3.1% growth since census positions it within 2.1 percentage points of the SA3 area (5.2%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by natural growth that contributed approximately 55.00000000000001% of overall population gains during recent periods.
+Emerton's 3.1% growth since census positions it within 2.1 percentage points of its SA3 area (5.2%), demonstrating competitive growth fundamentals.
+Population growth was primarily driven by natural growth contributing approximately 55% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, lower quartile growth of statistical areas across the nation is anticipated, with Emerton expected to expand by 93 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 3.0% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population dynamics anticipate lower quartile growth across statistical areas nationwide, with Emerton expected to expand by 96 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 1.4% in total over the 17 years.

 Frequently Asked Questions - Population